“You’re nuts,” Tom scoffs. “Corporate transactions, litigation, and defense; that’s how you get rich.”

 “What guy?”
 I ask.

 “His name’s Tom.
 He looked a bit jumpy when Cait introduced me as your best friend—“

-“Adam; what the hell?
-Matt lays a restraining hand on my arm, and it takes me a while before I’m calm enough to describe Tom.
-Matt confirms the description matches the guy he met.
-When he asks what my problem is, I tell him about Tom and the way he treats women.
+“Adam, what the hell?
+Matt lays a restraining hand on my arm as I jump up, and it takes me a while before I’m calm enough to ask for a description of the guy he met.
+Matt confirms my suspicion and when he asks what my problem is, I tell him about Tom and how he treats women.

 “If you need help kicking his ass, let me know,” he says, angry too, which doesn't surprise me.
 Matt’s been almost as protective of Cait as I am since we caught those kids harassing her at school.

-She isn’t home when I get there, and the thought that she could be with Tom pisses me off more.
+Cait's not home when I get there, and the thought that she could be with Tom aggravates me more.
 “What’s wrong, Adam?”
 Mom asks when unable to settle down, I get up and pace around the living room.

 “Nothing,” I say because Cait and I never snitch on each other.
-I make some excuse about needing to catch up on my reading and go upstairs to wait instead.
+So I invent some excuse about needing to catch up on my reading and go upstairs to wait instead.

-The minute I hear the front door slam shut, I make my way to Cait’s room, and I’m sitting on her bed when she opens the door.
+The minute I hear the front door slam shut, I make my way to Cait’s room, and I’m sitting on her bed when she enters.